 Diets suck the joy out of our lives.
 And they don’t work for the majority of people.
-So as a non-diet dietitian, I won’t be prescribing any diets for weight loss.
-In fact, as a Health at Every Size practitioner, I won’t be reinforcing the idea that there’s anything wrong with you if you’re existing in a body not deemed “ideal” by societal standards.
+So as a non-diet dietitian, I won’t be giving you a list of all the foods you’re no longer allowed to eat.
+I’ll be working with you to incorporate all of the foods you enjoy and that make you feel good.
+In fact, as a Health at Every Size® practitioner, I won’t be reinforcing the idea that there’s anything wrong with you if you’re existing in a body not deemed “ideal” by societal standards.

 We will work together to meet your nutrition goals, at your own pace.
 I will be available to guide and support you along the way.
 After all, you are the expert of your own life.